DavidTa12/FinalProjectDevAndGo/README.md

-# Projet de fin de formation : PerfectWed
+# Dev&Go by EPITECH final project : PerfectWed

 PerfectWed is an End Course Project of the Coding Academy by Epitech.

-It has been realised during December 2020.
+It was realised during December 2020.

 ## Description
 End Course Project.